apoelstra/strason/README.md

 Full compliance with ECMA 404 is expected.
 Any deviations are bugs.

-All byte inputs should round-trip (deserialize then serialize) to the same thing, up to variations in whitespace.
-Any deviations are bugs.
+All byte inputs should round-trip (deserialize then serialize) to the same thing, up to (a) variations in whitespace, (b) escaping of the `/` character in strings, (c) choice of when to use Unicode `\uXXXX` escapes, and the capitalization of them.
+Also UCS-2 points that are not UTF-16 (there are few of these and they are meaningless anyway) will be rejected at parse time, unlike most parsers in use.
+Any deviations beyond this are bugs.

 # Usage